BashirHilaly/Gaiden/README.md

 ### Figures

 This section contains a huge database of philosophical figures of history and present times.
 It goes in depth on explaining the work and overall life of each philosopher.
 There are *over 800* figures on this page alone!.
 In the future we are planning to include a search function where you can search for a figure by the time period, region, school, ideas, and of course names!
+(All info has been scraped from wikipedia)
 [link](http://bashiryyy.pythonanywhere.com/figures)